 - Must be enrolled at least half-time

-- Repayment deferred and interest waived while enrolled at least half-time
+- Repayment deferred while enrolled at least half-time

 - You will begin to repay your loan six months after you cease to be enrolled at least half-time.
 During this six-month "grace period", interest will accrue on your loan.
 For sample repayment amounts, see the federal loan repayment fact sheet.